Ayvalik Aegean Coast, Turkey Travel Guide

 Concentrate on Ayvalık old town's historical houses and Taksiyarhis Church (Rahmi M. Koç Museum).
 Explore Cunda Island's historical sites.

-Focus your itinerary on Ayvalık's rich culinary scene.
+Focus your itinerary on Ayvalık's rich food culture scene.
 Enjoy renowned seafood on Cunda Island.
 Try the local "Ayvalık Tostu."

 Prioritize outdoor activities.
-Take a full-day boat tour around the Ayvalık Islands for swimming and snorkeling.
+Take a full-daily boat trip tour around the Ayvalık Islands for swimming and snorkeling.

 Base your family's stay around Sarımsaklı Beach, selecting an inn with a pool and direct beach access.